-Bethan Laura Wood’s past travels inspire tables for Wonderglass
+Bethan Laura Wood designs glass tables for Wonderglass inspired by travels

 It took Bethan Laura Wood a lightening quick two weeks from initial idea to final product in the development of her latest project, ‘Chain’, a duo of cast glass tables made in collaboration with Venetian glass manufacturer Wonderglass.